Astrophysics Department History up through the 1970s

 Astrophysics Department History since the late 1970s

 In 1979, Lyman Spitzer stepped down as chair after over three decades as the head of the department.
 Jeremiah P. Ostriker took over and led the department until 1995, when he became Provost of the University.
 After brief terms by Ed Turner and Bruce Draine, Scott Tremaine held the position for almost a decade before leaving for a position at the Institute for Advanced Study.
-David Spergel was chair from 2005 to 2016; the current chair is Jim Stone.
+David Spergel was chair from 2005 to 2016 before becoming director of the Center for Computational Astrophysics at the Flatiron Institute in New York.
+Jim Stone was chair from 2016 to 2019, before he also left for the Institute for Advanced Study.
+Michael Strauss is the current chair.

 Martin Schwarzchild and Lyman Spitzer remained active in their retirement.
 Schwarzchild developed his novel modeling techniques for the dynamics of stars in elliptical galaxies.
 Spitzer watched the Hubble Space Telescope first suffer from defects and then flourish after its dramatic repair.
 Schwarzschild and Spitzer passed away within 10 days of each other in 1997.